moises-ai/extensions-boilerplate/README.md

 ## Moises Design System

-This boilerplate includes the official Moises Design System.
+This boilerplate includes the Moises Design System.
 To learn more about available components and styling options:

 - [Design System Documentation](https://design-system.moises.ai/?path=/docs/introduction--docs)